Kong/docs.konghq.com/app/konnect/dev-portal/access-and-approval/sso.md

 * Dev Portal SSO is different than the [SSO for {{site.konnect_short_name}}](/konnect/org-management/oidc-idp).
   If you want to use SSO to log in to {{site.konnect_short_name}}, you must configure that separately.

+{:.important}
+> It is recommended to utilize a single authentication method, however, {{site.konnect_short_name}} supports the ability to combine built-in authentication with _either_ OIDC or SAML based SSO.
+Combining both OIDC and SAML based SSO is not supported.
+Keep built-in authentication enabled while you are testing IdP authentication.
+Only disable built-in authentication after successfully testing the configurations in these guides.

 {% include_cached /md/konnect/generic-sso.md desc='Dev Portal' %}

 ## Related links